 It's like a caffeinated Rorschach Test.

 Rig check takes about two hours.
 It's a hassle to do, but you don't want to be on an emergency scene and find out that you don't have something you need.
 Example: During this rig check, Wendy finds out that one of the portable oxygen tanks is empty.
 The last crew used it and neglected to refill it.
 If you need to change tanks on a job and the spare you grab is empty, the patient could end up hurting, i.e. not breathing.

-Wendy and Luke finish the rig check at 2:30 A.M. and head for the cots in the squad room.
+Wendy and Luke finish the rig check at 2:30am and head for the cots in the squad room.
 With any luck, it will be a quiet night of uninterrupted sleep.
 At 3:45, Wendy is deep in a fantasy dream with her favorite movie star.
 Some sort of strange noise intrudes.
-Wendy can’t figure out what it is, but it won’t go away.
+Wendy can't figure out what it is, but it won't go away.
 Slowly she gains enough consciousness to realize that the noise is her radio alarm activated by the 911 dispatcher.
-She feels sorry for the poor souls that are being dispatched at this hour until… wait.
+She feels sorry for the poor souls who are being dispatched at this hour until… wait.
 Wendy realizes that she is one of the poor souls.
 She heads out to the ambulance bay where Luke is already starting the rig.

 The call is for a collapsed elderly male at a private residence.
 Luke knows where the street is without asking the dispatcher for directions.
 One of an EMT's responsibilities is to know the area to cover, including street names.
 One nice thing about being dispatched at 3:45 is that there is not much traffic.
 Luke will not need to use the siren, which is good, because you never know how motorists will react.

 Pulling onto the patient's street four minutes later, the house with the patient is identified by the flashing lights of two police cars outside.
 Wendy is first out of the rig.
 She grabs the first aid and respiratory kits.
 Luke brings the oxygen bag and defibrillator.